eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 The amount of churn is React-router is [well known](https://news.ycombinator.com/item?id=12511419).
 React-route v4 is a rewrite and the churn may well be even higher than normal.

-We have decided to remain on v3, which will continue to be maintained, because as developers writing practical software, we need some project stability.
+We have decided to remain on v3 for now, which will continue to be maintained, because as developers writing practical software, we need some project stability.

 ## <a name="reduxDevTool"></a> Why you not using